 Welcome to the Master of Science (MS) degree program in Applied Developmental Psychology (ADP) at the University of Pittsburgh!
 The MS degree in ADP emphasizes the integration of knowledge and practice in human development, with a focus on implementing best practices to promote positive outcomes for children, youth, and families.

-Children, youth, and families continue to face a variety of challenging situations for which they are increasingly seeking support and intervention services.
+Children, youth, and families continue to face challenges and increased needs for support services.
 As hardships become more widespread and diverse, the resulting needs also grow.
-Applied developmental professionals serve these needs of children, youth, and families across multiple settings, including community-based organizations, schools, hospitals, child and youth programs, advocacy organizations, residential treatment programs, out-of-school programs (including before- and after-school programs), and service agencies.
-To promote well-being, the newly revised MS curriculum represents the most up-to-date knowledge across the fields of ADP research and practice.
-ADP emphasizes the application of this knowledge and use of cutting edge, best practice skills.
+Professionals skilled in applied developmental psychology address the diverse needs of children, youth, and families across multiple settings, including community-based organizations, schools, hospitals, child and youth programs, advocacy organizations, residential treatment programs, out-of-school programs (including before- and after-school programs), and service agencies.
+To promote well-being, the newly revised MS curriculum represents the most up-to-date knowledge across the fields of ADP practice and research.
+ADP emphasizes the application of this knowledge and use of “best practice” skills.

-The revised MS program curriculum includes an expanded set of core, foundational ADP coursework for all students followed by in-depth coursework and a community-based learning experience in one of the following specialization areas (chosen by the student):
+The revised MS program curriculum includes an expanded set of foundational or “core” psychology coursework in Applied Development for all students followed by in-depth specialty coursework and a community-based learning experience in one of the following specialization areas (chosen by the student with their advisor):

 Child and Youth Work [CYW] - the Child and Youth Work (CYW) specialization is designed to prepare professional practitioners who promote the positive development of children and youth in a variety of out-of-school time (OST) settings.
 Child and youth participation in organized activities outside of school has dramatically increased, which has stimulated growth in this emerging professional area.
 The CYW specialization includes a developmental-ecological perspective that emphasizes both child development and the impact of contexts on the developing individual.
 It is based on the idea that the growth of OST activities provides the rich opportunity for creating and coordinating developmentally positive spaces.

-Children with Special Health Care Needs (with Child Life option) [CSHCN] – the Children with Special Health Care Needs (with Child Life option; CSHCN) specialization prepares students for direct work with children who have special health care needs, as well as their families, in settings such as children’s hospitals, transitional programs (i.e. “step down” programs), and community-based organizations.
-Increased access to diagnostic services and better recognition of children’s health conditions by parents and physicians have led to an increase in the prevalence of children and families who experience chronic health or medical needs.
-Students in the CSHCN specialization are trained to provide developmentally based interventions and information, as well as to support children’s psychosocial, emotional, and behavioral health needs, in health care settings.
-Upon completion of the program, students interested in applying for the Child Life Certificate (overseen by the Child Life Council) will have met the coursework requirements but must also earn a passing score on the national certification exam and complete (or have completed as part of the MS program) a formal Child Life internship.
+Children with Special Health Care Needs (with Child Life option) [CSHCN] – the Children with Special Health Care Needs (with Child Life option; CSHCN) specialization prepares students for direct work with families and children who have special health care needs in interdisciplinary settings such as children’s hospitals, transitional programs (i.e. “step down” programs), and community-based organizations.
+Increases in poverty and disability have resulted in increases in the prevalence of children who experience chronic healthcare conditions and needs.
+Students in the CSHCN specialization are trained in developmental healthcare prevention and intervention supports to meet children’s social, emotional, and behavioral needs in diverse health and allied health settings.
+Upon completion of the program, students interested in applying for the Child Life Certificate (overseen by the National Child Life Council) will: have met the expected coursework requirements; and engaged in an officially sanctioned traditional or alternative Child Life internship as part of the MS program (supervised by a Certified Child Life Specialist).
+Candidates must apply and achieve a passing score on the national certification exam to gain the practice certificate.

 Applied Research Methods for Child and Youth Serving Organizations [ARMO] - the Applied Research Methods for Child and Youth Serving Organizations (ARMO) specialization focuses on training applied research practitioners who are able to producing relevant, useful research to evaluate and enhance key programs for child and youth development.
 Child and youth serving organizations are increasingly expected to collect and analyze a variety of data in order to monitor outcomes, improve performance, and demonstrate effectiveness.
 Organizations that serve children and families, however, often are overworked and underfunded, making such data-oriented efforts burdensome.
 To meet the need of child and youth serving organizations, the ARMO specialization trains practitioners within a model of practical, applied research to evaluate program functioning, performance, and outcomes as well as to contribute to overall knowledge.